 Your loan amount will be disbursed to your student account when you have achieved half-time status (at least 5 credits).
 This means that you must have attended your qualifying class beyond the withdrawal period (3 class hours).
 For example, a student who is taking one class in the summer and one class in the fall will receive funds once he has attended the first 3 hours of his fall class.
 Students who cease to be enrolled at least half-time are not eligible to receive federal loans.

 REQUESTING A REFUND

 Students with a credit balance may request that a refund check be issued.
-A refund must be requested in writing by email to sfsgordon.edu.
-Refund requests must include the refund amount and the payee name and address.
-If you prefer, you may pick up your check in the Student Financial Services Office.
+A refund may be requested by submitting a Student Account Refund form, found in the Student Accounts section at my.gordon.edu.

 LOAN CANCELLATION OR DEFERMENT FOR TEACHERS

-Learn about federal loan cancelation or deferment for teachers at the government's Student Aid site.
+Learn about federal loan cancellation or deferment for teachers at the government's Student Aid site.